AlekseiLopatin/AlekseiLopatin/README.md

 ### About

-I build full-stack web applications and small tools that solve real problems — from a Django-powered bookshelf that ingests messy XLSX data to a Discord bot that runs custom critical-hit rules for tabletop games.
-I care about clean APIs, readable code, and shipping things people actually use.
+I build full-stack web applications and small tools that solve real problems — from a multilingual school management portal used in a real classroom to a Django-powered bookshelf and a Discord bot for tabletop games.
+I care about clean code, good UX, and shipping things people actually use.

-**Currently:** sharpening front-end fundamentals (React, modern JS, accessibility) while strengthening my back-end work in Django and Python.
+**Currently:** building production apps with Next.js, TypeScript, and Supabase while continuing to strengthen my Python / Django back-end work.

 **Open to:** Full-stack and back-end Software Engineer roles — remote or relocation.